hoplon/javelin/README.md

 (def y ((lift +) x 1))  ;; similar to (def y (cell= (+ x 1)))
 ```

-To create a formula cell, the `cell=` macro fully expands all macros
+To create a formula cell: first, all macros in the given formula
-in the given expression and walks it, recursively lifting all forms in
+expression are fully expanded.
+The resulting form is then walked
-function position.
-However, there are several special cases and
+recursively and all forms in function position are lifted, subject
-exceptions:
+to the following special cases and exceptions:

 * **Special forms** `if`, `do`, and `throw` are replaced during the
   code-walking phase with equivalent reactive implementations.